sylvia1106/idb-managed/README.md

 	* itemDuration(Optional): The duration time of items of all tables in this database. itemDuration in the table overides this.
 	* tables: tables of the database.
 Name of the table is the key.
 		* primaryKey(Optional): Name of the primary index, your item in this table must contain this property if defined.
 		* indexList(Optional): Indexes of this table.
 Index is used for IndexedDB to retrieve data quickly.
-You can get data in a range later if the index is defined.
+You can get data within a centain range if the index is defined.
 			* indexName: Name of the index.
 			* unique: Whether value of this indexed property is unique.
 Adding two items with same value of this property will not success if this index is unique.
 		* itemDuration(Optional): The duration of items in this table.
 Expired items will be deleted during next add operation of this table. itemDuration in  the itemConfig overides this.